-When it is discovered that special accommodations are needed, including interpreter services, contact the State Rapid Response Manager for more information.
+When it is discovered that special accommodations are needed, including interpreter services, contact the Statewide Rapid Response Program Manager for more information.

-If any affected employees are represented by a union, contact the State Rapid Response Manager for more information.
+If any affected employees are represented by a union, contact the Statewide Rapid Response Program Manager for more information.

-When notified by an authorized company official that employees reside outside of South Carolina, representatives from the affected counties of residence are contacted by the State Rapid Response Coordinator.
+When notified by an authorized company official that employees reside outside of South Carolina, the Regional Rapid Response Coordinator will reach out to their counterpart representatives from the neighboring state's affected counties of residence.